For an Immersive Local Experience Try a Rome Food Tour

 Traditional Roman pasta sauces at Flavio

-We kept moving on to view the old slaughterhouses in the neighborhood form 1890 to 1975.
-Testaccio really was the food capital of Rome, it is where all of the food shipments were brought in and the large slaughterhouse was a key part of the neighborhood years ago.
-This is how the neighborhood got it’s name the 5th Quarter .
+We kept moving on to view the old slaughterhouses in the neighborhood from 1890 to 1975.
+Testaccio really was the food capital of Rome; it is where all of the food shipments were brought in, and the large slaughterhouse was a key part of the neighborhood years ago.
+This is how the neighborhood got its name, the 5th Quarter.
 The buildings had been preserved, however they were now turned into a contemporary art museum which seemed to be a unique, inventive use of the old slaughterhouse space.

 A sweet finish – gelato!

 We moved on to yet another food stop at 00100 Pizza, a fusion of Italian snack food.
-We sat outside in the warm sun and tasted the suppli’ alla Genovese ; I had wished that I hadn’t gone overboard on the perfectly cooked al dente pasta at Flavio.
+We sat outside in the warm sun and tasted the suppli’ alla Genovese; I wished that I hadn’t gone overboard on the perfectly cooked al dente pasta at Flavio.
 I was full at this point!
-I looked over at Bethany and thought that maybe she had reached a food coma herself, until Kenny mentioned the magic word, gelato, and everyone perked up.
+I looked over at Bethany and thought that maybe she had reached a food coma herself until Kenny mentioned the magic word, gelato, and everyone perked up.

 Get Local with a Rome Food Tour